svin24/svin24.github.io/content/blog/Go-is-a-great-language.md

 beneficial for the project.
 Some members of the Go community have noticed the apparent disadvantages of this structure, as Go is infamous for being slow to respond to the wants of its community.
-This insulation, I would argue, is in fact advantageous for the conservative language design that Go embraces, and in fact may be essential to its value-add as a project.
+This insulation, I would argue, is in fact advantageous for the conservative language design that Go embraces, and may actually be essential to its value-add as a project.
 If Go listened to the community as much as they want, it would become a kitchen sink, and cease to be interesting to me.